-If you want to save even more we can find some hotels further away from the center that cost below € 50.
+If you want to save even more you can find some hotels further away from the center that cost below € 50.
 As Cefalù is small you will not have problems getting from one place to another quickly.

-If the three options that we have proposed do not convince you, you can always look for other accommodations in Cefalù from here.
+If the three options that we proposed do not convince you, you can always look for other accommodations in Cefalù from here.

 How to get to Cefalú

 If you are traveling Sicily by car, Cefalù is about an hour from Palermo by the E90 highway that runs through the north of the island.

 We only spent a day in Cefalù, but we didn’t spend a night there since apart from being expensive, the next day in the early hours we would take a ferry to Stromboli from Milazzo.